livepeer/docs/docs/broadcasters/how-to-guides/recording-stream.md

 # Recording a stream

-Livepeer has a built-in feature that allows you to record your stream on s3 like object storage.
+Livepeer has a built-in feature that allows you to record your stream on s3-like object storage.
 You can use it with the flag `-recordStore `

 Here are some examples of value for this option: